IntelligentServiceLab/CLJT/README.md

 ### File Introduction
-1. model.py
+1. model.py > This file contains the code of CLJT.
-2. sanfm.py
+2. sanfm.py > This file contains the code of sanfm.
-3. utils.py
+3. utils.py > This file contains the founction used in the item.
-4. train.py
+4. train.py > This file is the model training file.
-5. dataset.py
+5. dataset.py > This file contains the dataset loading code.
 6. you need to download uncased-bert to the root og this item